brightsgithub/espresso_best_practice/README.md

 ### Acknowledgments
 - Google for creating Espresso
-- The Android Developer from Google for recommending the Hybrid approach.
+- The Android Developer from Google for recommending "Launching the screen you want to test"

 ### Demo (with sound)
 https://user-images.githubusercontent.com/5901490/215320181-ca2df853-22a9-4203-b620-12171ea13cef.mp4